skontopo/swarm-community-glossary-taxonomy/wikidata-linking/README.md

 ### `queries/wikidata-llm-linking.rq`

-The complete enrichment query.
+This is the complete enrichment query which

-It:

 1. retrieves the SWARM glossary concepts;
-2. searches Wikidata for three candidates;
+2. searches Wikidata for three top candidates;
 3. prepares the candidate information for the LLM;
 4. asks the LLM to select the equivalent entity or return `NONE`;
 5. validates that the selected Q-id was one of the Wikidata candidates;
 6. prepares the corresponding Wikidata entity IRI.

+> [!TIP]
-During development, the query can be run as a `SELECT` so that the proposed mappings can be inspected before modifying the repository.
+> During development, the query can be run as a `SELECT` so that the proposed mappings can be inspected before modifying the repository.

 Once the results have been reviewed, the query can be adapted to insert accepted mappings as `skos:exactMatch` triples.